Brandon Bolte, Ph.D.

 Office and Contact Information

 Department of Political Science

 Welcome!
 I am a 2022-23 Peace Scholar Fellow with the United States Institute of Peace and Postdoctoral Teaching Fellow at Penn State University.
 In the fall of 2023 I will be an Assistant Professor of Politics and International Affairs at the University of Illinois Springfield.

-I am a PhD candidate in Political Science and Program for Empirical International Relations (PEIR) Pre-doctoral Fellow at Penn State University.
-My research focuses on the interactions between armed organizations during civil war, the formal and informal cooperative institutions that guide them, and the political dynamics of transitioning from civil war to durable peace.
-I am also interested in network analysis, split-population “cure” models, and spatial statistics.
+I received my Ph.D. in Political Science at Penn State in the summer of 2022.
+My research focuses on the interactions between armed organizations during civil war, the formal and informal cooperative arrangements that guide them, and the political dynamics of transitioning from civil war to durable peace.
+I also study terrorism, international conflict, and political violence more broadly.
+I have a breadth of methodological interests, including network analysis, split-population survival models, and spatial statistics.
 My work has been published in the Journal of Conflict Resolution, The R Journal, and International Studies Quarterly, with the latter article receiving the College of the Liberal Arts Lombra Outstanding Graduate Research Award at Penn State.